elevateforhumanity/fix2/COURSERA_COMPARISON.md

-# Homepage Comparison: Elevate Connects vs Coursera
+# Homepage Comparison: Elevate for Humanity vs Coursera

 ## What Coursera Does Well (That We Should Adopt):